bisdn/basebox/examples/README.md

 ### networkd

 As examples for configuration using systemd-networkd, the files are available under the networkd folder.
-These files will generate a configuration similar to the one configured on the bridging section.
+These files will generate a configuration for 2 leaf - 2 spines setup for VxLAN-EVPN deployment.